The ARTI Framework: Cosmic Rays Atmospheric Background Simulations: Cosmic background radiation at ground level

+The atmospheric profile is another critical factor in producing secondary particles at ground level.
+Thus, we need to set up the model for each site's geographical location with at least the season profiles of MODTRAN~\cite{Kneizys1996modtran}, or the exact time instead of the atmosphere profile extracted from GDAS~\cite{Grisales2021impact}.
+Depending on the atmospheric model selected by the user at launch time, ARTI will automatically handle all the internal CORSIKA steering keywords needed to run the EAS simulation.

+Once the user sets all the primary simulation parameters (say, integration time and area; energy and solid angle ranges; site altitude, atmospheric model and EMF coordinates; atmospheric model, etc), ARTI calculates the number of particles of each kind that will be injected by integrating equation~\eqref{eq:primaryflux}, split or group at the primaries following the above described schema; creating the corresponding CORSIKA {\texttt{.input}} data files\footnote{A specially formatted ASCII file containing all the parameters needed to run the corresponding CORSIKA simulation.}, and the scripts that will run the EAS simulation processes.
+These scripts are automatically adjusted depending on the computing environment where ARTI is running, and they are eventually launched or they are queued in the cluster's partition.
+After starting the first stage of ARTI calls the CORSIKA executable to simulate the cascades produced during the interaction of the primaries with the atmosphere.

-During the simulation, each secondary particle is tracked down to the lowest energy threshold that CORSIKA allows depending on the type of the secondary.
-Currently, these threshold are $E_s\geq 5$\,MeV for $\mu^\pm$s and hadrons (excluding $\pi^0$s); and $E_s \geq 5$\,keV for $e^\pm$s, $\pi^0$s and $\gamma$s, where $E_s$ is the energy of secondary particle.
-Since the atmospheric profile is a key factor for the production of secondary particles, and a parameter for CORSIKA, we have to set atmospheric external profile models~\cite{Kneizys1996} according to the geographical position of the LAGO sites: a tropical profile for Bucaramanga (BGA, Colombia), Ciudad de Guatemala (GUA, Guatemala) and Quito (UIO, Ecuador), a subtropical profile~\cite{GrisalesAtmo} for Buenos Aires (EZE, Argentina), Lima (LIM, Perú), La Serena (LSC, Chile) and Chacaltaya (CHA, Bolivia), and the antarctic profile for the Marambio Base (SAWB, Antarctica)~\cite{DassoEtal2015, MasiasMarambio}.
-In our implementation, these profiles can be updated by using the GDAS system to use the local atmospheric conditions\,\cite{GrisalesAtmo}.
+For this example we used CORSIKA version 7.6500 compiled with the following options and modules: QGSJET-II-04~\cite{Ostapchenko2011}; GHEISHA-2002; EGS4; curved and external atmospheric modules and flux calculations for a volumetric detector.
+For the selected eight sites of this example, we used the standard MODTRAN profiles: a tropical profile for Bucaramanga (BGA, Colombia), Ciudad de Guatemala (GUA, Guatemala) and Quito (UIO, Ecuador); a subtropical summer profile for Buenos Aires (EZE, Argentina), Lima (LIM, Perú), La Serena (LSC, Chile) and Chacaltaya (CHA, Bolivia), and the summer antarctic profile for the Marambio Base (SAWB, Antarctica)~\cite{DassoEtal2015,MasiasMarambio}.
+The local EMF components $B_x$ and $B_z$ at the site of this example were obtained from the IGRF-12 model~\cite{thebault2015international}.

-All the primary simulation parameters, including the integration time and area, the energy ranges, the solid angle, the site altitude and geomagnetic coordinates, and several others parameters can be independently set by the user in ARTI.
-With all this information ARTI creates several CORSIKA data files\footnote{A specially formatted ASCII file containing all the parameters needed to run the corresponding CORSIKA simulation.} and different scripts to run the corresponding simulations.
-Currently ARTI supports different types of clusters architectures, and even it runs on distributed computational solutions such as those based on GRID or CLOUD based implementations.